How to remove an cmd error

 If cmd.exe is located in the folder C:\Windows, the security rating is 80% dangerous.
 The file size is 86,016 bytes (50% of all occurrences) or 16,896 bytes.

-Important: Some malware camouflages itself as cmd.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware disguises itself as cmd.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the cmd.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 amarkamaj (further information)